-In August 2014 Chesterfield Borough Council appointed naa to support the development of a Sports Facilities Strategy for the borough.
-The Strategy is a part of a suite of strategic documents for sport and recreation planning and follows the production of the Playing Pitch Strategy (PPS), which was recommended for adoption by the council at a Cabinet meeting in October 2014.

-These documents together, developed using the up-to-date Sport England methodologies, provide the Council and its partners with a robust evidence base and set of strategic priorities to direct future sports planning policy and funding.
-Specifically the Sports Facility Strategy underpins the new Queen's Park Leisure Centre development and sets out the strategic case for the planned new facility.

-The scope of the facility strategy was established by the Council as:

-- Swimming Pools

-- Sports Halls

-- Artificial Grass Pitches (AGPs)

-- Informal Sport and Recreation

-The Council plan to complete its strategic policy work with the development of a Sport and Physical Activity Strategy which will be delivered through the sport and leisure team and engaging key stakeholders including the Active Chesterfield Partnership.

-The strategy has been undertaken and the report structured to address the key drivers of the Council and ensure compliance with new national planning policy.

-The needs assessment work has been produced in line with the National Planning Policy Guidance (NPPF), which requires that (Paragraph 73, page 18):
+- 1.1 In August 2014 Chesterfield Borough Council appointed naa to support the development of a Sports Facilities Strategy for the borough.
+The Strategy is a part of a suite of strategic documents for sport and recreation planning and follows the production of the Playing Pitch Strategy (PPS), which was recommended for adoption by the council at a Cabinet meeting in October 2014. - 1.2 These documents together, developed using the up-to-date Sport England methodologies, provide the Council and its partners with a robust evidence base and set of strategic priorities to direct future sports planning policy and funding including investment through use of \$106 monies (Town and Country Planning Act) and Community Infrastructure Levy (CIL).
+Specifically the Sports Facility Strategy also underpins the needs and evidence case for the new Queen's Park Sports Centre development. - 1.3 The scope of the facility strategy was established by the Council as: - Swimming Pools - Sports Halls - Artificial Grass Pitches (AGPs) - Informal Sport and Recreation - 1.4 The Council is also in the process of completing a Parks and Open Space Strategy and plan to complete its strategic policy work with the development of a Community focused Sport and Physical Activity Strategy which will be delivered through the sport and leisure team and engaging key stakeholders including the Active Chesterfield Partnership. - 1.5 The informal sport and recreation needs and evidence and priorities will be set out in these linked strategies with reference to cycling, walking, countryside and outdoor activities, and including the Village Games work and sport and physical activity programming, particularly in terms of disability activity and health related partnerships. - 1.6 Facilities developed, recommended or supported, must be sustainable, community focused, and aiming for positive health impacts, in particular including people who are inactive, those with mental health issues, at risk of being isolated, or have similar challenges in their lives. - 1.7 Physical access must comply with Sport England design and access standards and encouraging participation through community based delivery." - 1.8 This strategy has been undertaken and the report structured to address the key drivers specified by the Council and must ensure compliance with National Planning Policy. - 1.9 The needs assessment work has been produced in line with the National Planning Policy Guidance (NPPF), which requires that (Paragraph 73, page 18):

-'.....planning policies are based upon robust and up-to-date assessments of needs for open space, sport and recreation facilities and opportunities for new provision.....'
+"........planning policies are based upon robust and up-to-date assessments of needs for open space, sport and recreation facilities and opportunities for new provision....."

-Assessing Needs and Opportunities Guide (ANOG) has been developed by Sport England and sets out an approach to undertaking needs assessment for sport and recreation facilities, in order to be compliant with the NPPF.
-The approach adopted to develop the facility strategy for Chesterfield has utilized the process set out in the ANOG guide.
+1.10 Assessing Needs and Opportunities Guide (ANOG) has been developed by Sport England and sets out an approach to undertaking needs assessment for sport and recreation facilities, in order to be compliant with the NPPF.
+The approach adopted to develop the facility strategy for Chesterfield has utilised the process set out in the ANOG guide.